Normal Immunoglobulin Infusion 20% (Human) for Subcutaneous Use

 - Attach a sterile syringe to a vented spike.

-- Insert the vented spike into the center of the IG vial.
+- Insert the vented spike into the centre of the IG vial.

 - Turn the vial upside down and pull back on the plunger to pull the IG into the syringe(s).